Ken Kwapis: 2020s

 In April 2020, Netflix released the first season of the show #BlackAF, created by and starring Kenya Barris, three episodes of which were directed by Kwapis.
 Kwapis was a guest on the July 15, 2020 episode of the podcast Office Ladies, hosted by The Office stars Jenna Fischer and Angela Kinsey, to discuss his work on The Office and, specifically, the season two finale, "Casino Night", which he directed.

 An autobiographical memoir of Kwapis' career in film and television–But What I Really Want to do is Direct–was released October 6, 2020 by St. Martin's Griffin.
 An excerpt was published in The Los Angeles Review of Books and Entertainment Weekly and the Saint Louis Post-Dispatch featured interviews with Kwapis about it.
 Film academic David Bordwell favorably reviewed it, saying, the book "...ranks with Sidney Lumet's Making Movies and Alexander Mackendrick's On Film-Making, the most acute personal reflections on Hollywood directing."
 Kwapis has used his book as the premise for master classes at the Sundance Institute and the St. Louis International Film Festival.

 Producer Greg Daniels and actor/producer Steve Carell, both of whom worked with Kwapis on The Office, hired him to direct all seven episodes of season two of Space Force, which was released by Netflix on February 18, 2022.
 Producer Daniels explained that they refocused the tone and emphases of the show for the second season and that they had brought Kwapis in to help achieve that goal.

-In December 2024, it was announced that Kwapis will direct a four-episode revival of Malcolm in the Middle for the Disney+ streaming service.
-He was largely responsible for directing the original run of the series.
+Kwapis's first documentary, We Are the Shaggs, premiered at the South by Southwest festival in March 2026.
+It covers the Shaggs, sometimes described as the worst band of all time.
+Kwapis directed the four-episode revival of Malcolm in the Middle, featuring the original cast, including Bryan Cranston, Jane Kaczmarek, and Frankie Muniz.
+It was released on April 10, 2026 on Hulu and Disney+.

+Personal life

+Kwapis is married to the author and film director Marisa Silver.
+They have two sons.